 And even if you’re not going to Amed for the diving (which is phenomenal), it’s still one of the most quiet and peaceful corners of Bali, with some of the best sunsets and volcano views on the island.

 We finally spent some time here and loved it!
-This page will explain how to get to Amed and what are the best things you can see and do in the area.
+This page will explain how to get to Amed, where to stay, and what are the best things you can see and do in the area.

 Amed is located on the northeast corner of Bali island.

-It’s a 2 to 2.5 hour drive from touristy places like Ubud, Sanur, Canggu and Kuta in south Bali.
+It’s a 2 to 2.5 hour drive from touristy places in south Bali like Ubud, Sanur, Canggu and Kuta.

-Amed, Bali covers a stretch of coastline about 9 miles (14 km) long, so you may need transport if you plan to go exploring.
+Amed, Bali covers a stretch of coastline about 14 kilometers (9 miles) long, so you may need transport if you plan to go exploring.

-The most popular way to get around is by scooter, and you can book these online or rent from a hotel or street shop for about 80k IDR (~$5) per day.
+The most popular way to get around is by scooter, and you can book these online or rent one from a hotel or street shop in Amed.